MUICT-SERU/muict-seru.github.io/README.md

 # Welcome!
-A website for the Software Evolution, Analytics, Reverse-engineering, and Understanding (SEARU) at the Faculty of ICT, Mahidol University, Thailand.
+A website for the Software Engineering Research Unit (SERU) at the Faculty of ICT, Mahidol University, Thailand.